yeyewangwang/unet_image_restoration/README.md

 ### Work in Progess

-1. Use image resolution that is multiple of the spatial compression factor.
+* Use image resolution that is multiple of the spatial compression factor.

-   This could possibly reduce irregularities from image resolution change.
+   This is a potential method to reduce irregularities from image resolution change.

 [comment]: <> (### Implementation details)